niravchit/McKinsey-Data-Science-Challenge/README.md

 # McKinsey-Data-Science-Challenge
-My response to the McKinsey Data Science challenge problem
+My response to the McKinsey Data Science challenge problem using the Apriori algorithm